 But I thought, “Get real, dude!”
 He was much too tall to play Vicky.
 He would not be believable, other than the facial resemblance.

 So, that is when my mind wandered over to Charlize Theron.
 No, wait!
-I’m not talking about the South African beauty in her usual skin; I mean the way the makeup geniuses and Charlize’s acting talent were able to somehow transform her to fit the role of scuzzball Aileen Wuornos in “Monster.”
+I’m not talking about the South African beauty in her usual skin using the best Emeraldspa skin care products; I mean the way the makeup geniuses and Charlize’s acting talent were able to somehow transform her to fit the role of scuzzball Aileen Wuornos in “Monster.”

 Update 9/11/12: I also wanted you to be able to see the early Vicky, so I’ve posted some high school yearbook pix.